 Wellness programs are designed to motivate your employees to improve their health by offering rewards when they achieve predefined goals.
 Your wellness program should be customized to your company’s needs.
 One size does not fit all.
 The goal of the wellness program is to contribute to overall office health and productivity, by helping employees get and stay healthy.

-Some aspects of a wellness program may include classes designed to educate employees about health risks and improving behavior, health coaching, smoking cessation courses, gym membership discounts, and online health assessments.
+Some aspects of a wellness program may include classes designed to educate employees about health risks and improving behavior, health coaching, tobacco cessation and quit smoking courses, gym membership discounts, and online health assessments.
 This can save you and your employees money by helping your employees achieve better health, and fewer doctor visits.

-If and when they do need to visit a doctor, encourage your employees to explore their options for receiving care.
+If and when employees do need to visit a doctor, encourage them to explore their options for receiving care.
 Virtual visits, or “seeing” the doctor through a video call or messaging platform, are not only a more convenient option when it comes to a non-emergent need to see a doctor, but they also are often more cost effective.
-Used for fevers, cold and flu, sinus infections, allergies and more, the copay for a virtual visit is on average around $45, while the price to head to the nearest emergency room or urgent care facility can be $100 or more.
+Used for minor issues such as fevers, cold and flu, sinus infections, allergies and more, the copay for a virtual visit is on average around $45, while the price to head to the nearest emergency room or urgent care facility can be $100 or more.
 This service can help employees avoid numerous sick days, get back to work quickly and prevent an illness from getting worse, while getting the care they need from the comfort of home.